Usage

 Finally, notice that we have used snake_case for all of our function names.
 While this is not required, it’s a best practice that we recommend for you to follow.

-Now that we have our tools, let’s create the agent as follows:
+Now that we have our tools, let’s create the agent, using the following arguments:

 1. tools: list[FunctionTool]: A list of tools that the agent will use to interact with information and apply actions.
 For any tools you create yourself, make sure to pass them to the create_tool() method of your ToolsFactory object.